kdheepak/blog/content/26-pi-powered-lamp.md

     sudo pip install spidev
     sudo pip install BiblioPixel

-Instead of installing spidev and BiblioPixel, you can also clone the repository and add them to your `PYTHONPATH`.
+Instead of installing spidev and BiblioPixel, you can also clone the repositories and add them to your `PYTHONPATH`.
 I found that `sudo pip install <package-name>` is easier, however I had to browse through the source code of `BiblioPixel` and found having a local copy accessible was helpful.

 Finally, we need `Flask` to set up a server on the Raspberry Pi.